Ed H. Chi

 Principal Scientist at Google Brain, Google AI

 (Machine Learning, Neural Recommenders, Human-Computer Interaction, Social Computing)

 "The secret of health for both mind and body is not to mourn for the past, not to worry about the future, or not to anticipate troubles, but to live the present moment wisely and earnestly."

 -- The Buddha

-Short Bio: Ed H. Chi is a Principal Scientist at Google, leading machine learning research focusing on neural modeling and recommendation systems in the Google Brain team.
-He has delivered significant improvements for YouTube, Google Play Store, and other recommenders at Google.
-With 39 patents and over 110 research articles, he is known for research on user behavior in web and social media.
+Short Bio: Ed H. Chi is a Principal Scientist at Google, leading machine learning research team focusing on neural modeling and recommendation systems in the Google Brain team.
+He has delivered significant improvements for YouTube, Google Play Store, and other recommenders at Google with 81 product launches in the last 2 years.
+With 39 patents and over 120 research articles, he is known for research on user behavior in web and social media.
 Prior to Google, he was the Area Manager and a Principal Scientist at Palo Alto Research Center's Augmented Social Cognition Group, where he led the team in understanding how social systems help groups of people to remember, think and reason.